denisdeejay/shinobi-utils/vagrant-ispconfig/README.md

 ## Default Apache ports

-For some reason we can't forward any port < 1000 with Vagrant or Virtual box, the following rules will fix that, but they will be lost at reboot.
+We can't forward any port < 1000 with Vagrant or Virtual box, the following rules will fix that, but they will be lost at reboot.

 	sudo ipfw add 100 fwd 127.0.0.1,8080 tcp from any to me 80 sudo ipfw add 101 fwd 127.0.0.1,8443 tcp from any to me 443